SkymouseStudios/skymse-jekyll/_casestudies/resource-commercial-real-estate.md

 sales-image: "/library/images/our-work/resource/resource-profile-page.jpg"
 audience-title: Another goal
 audience-subtitle: Building the team.
-audience-p: Not only is the program geared for men, but we also wanted to target parishes as a whole, getting priests and parish leaders on board so they could transform their community.
+audience-p: 'The primary goal of this site was to sell real-estate, but for RESOURCE it also needed to function as a site built to develop relationships with brokers, attract top tier talent and  to expand their reach within the community. '
 audience-image-desktop: "/library/images/our-work/resource/resource-about-careers.jpg"
 artwork-title: Looks matter.
 artwork-subtitle: Using Icons and Images.